qualitymanifest/find-dup-values/README.md

 Needs a lot of work:
 - Need to investigate compatibility with other languages.
 Currently only tested with `.js` files, where there are considerations like ignoring `require`s and `imports`, etc. Will likely require slightly different regex for other languages.
-- Need to accept arguments for file extensions to use
-- Need to accept arguments for file/dirnames to ignore
 - Test coverage
 - Error handling